RossMeikleham/PlutoBoy/README.md

   scanlines have been rendered the screen is displayed/updated using SDL.

-- Support for basic 32kb and MBC1 chip ROMs
+- Support for regular 32kb, MBC1, MBC3, and MBC5 chip ROMs.
+(Not including Real Time Clock or Rumble)

+- Saving SRAM to and loading SRAM from file for games that support it.

+- Sound using Blaarg's C++ sound library

 - Simple debugger which can:
    - Step through instructions,